Espoiiiir/Espoiiiir/README.md

 # Hi there, I'm Amel
-### Junior AI Engineer | Deep Learning Enthusiast | Lifelong Learner
+### AI/ML Engineer |  Lifelong Learner

 ---

 ### Current Role & Mission
-Currently working as a **Junior AI Engineer** at Dusens Research, where I focus onI am currently focused on building **autonomous ecosystems** where specialized agents collaborate to solve complex, real-world problems.
+Currently working as a ** AI Engineer** at Dusens Research, where Iam currently focused on building **autonomous ecosystems** where specialized agents collaborate to solve complex, real-world problems.
 My goal is to move beyond simple "chatbots" to building high-performance, low-latency AI workers..

 I am in a "Rapid Growth" phase—dedicated to mastering the transition from research papers to production-ready AI systems.